akash-network/provider/README.md

 ### [`event`](./event)

-Declares the pubsub events that the `provider` needs to take action on won leases an recieved manifests.
+Declares the pubsub events that the `provider` needs to take action on won leases and received manifests.

 ### [`gateway`](./gateway)